Here Comes My Baby (Dottie West song): History

 "Here Comes My Baby" was the first song to be written and made famous by Dottie West.
 In 1964, Dottie West was trying to make it big in Nashville.
 She released a single the previous year called "Let Me off at the Corner," which made the Top 40.
 She also recorded another with Jim Reeves called "Love Is No Excuse," which became a hit after his death in 1964.
 She had just received a recording contract with RCA Victor and decided that she would write her own song and release it as a single.
 The song was written in one day, according to West, who wrote along with her husband Bill West, and she then recorded it in Nashville.

 Nobody expected the success the song would bring in 1964.
 The song made it to number 10 on the Billboard country charts that year, making the song a national hit for West.
 That year, West won a BMI award for writing "Here Comes My Baby."
-The next year, West made history when the song won her a Grammy for Best Female Country Vocal Performance.
-West not only became the first person to win this type of Grammy award, but also became the first female country music singer to ever win a Grammy award.
+The next year, West made history when the song won her a Grammy Award for Best Female Country Vocal Performance.
+West not only became the first person to win this type of Grammy Award, but also became the first female country music singer to ever win a Grammy Award.
 (The National Academy of Recording Arts and Sciences introduced the country categories to the Grammy Awards that year.)

 Because of the success of the song, West got a spot on the Grand Ole Opry in Nashville, and the song became one of West's signature songs of her career.
 It has been made a standard to record in country music.